ldu3/ChromPolymerDB_tutorial/README.md

 - The middle panel showed the simulated 3D single-cell chromatin structure.
 - The lower right panel showed the distance heatmap of this 3D single-cell chromatin structure.

-#### After selecting beads and clicking <code style="color : dark gray">Generate Distance</code>, the pairwise 3D distance and the distribution among 5,000 simulated structures of selected beads will show up。
+#### After selecting beads and clicking <code style="color : dark gray">Generate Distance</code>, the pairwise 3D distance and the distribution among 5,000 simulated structures of selected beads will show up.